Youth Mental Health Fellowships

 Applicants are required to meet the following criteria:

-• Self-identify as having lived experience of mental ill-health, which can be personal experience or through family members or friends, or have a specific interest or skill in youth mental health;
+• self-identify as having lived experience of mental ill-health, which can be personal experience or through family members or friends, or have a specific interest or skill in youth mental health;

-• Are interested in changing your community’s policies or practices to create change in youth mental health; and,
+• interested in changing your community’s policies or practices to create change in youth mental health; and,

-• Have a clearly defined challenge related to youth mental health that you wish to address with a viable advocacy plan.
+• have a clearly defined challenge related to youth mental health that you wish to address with a viable advocacy plan.

-ASEAN-Australia Youth Mental Health Fellowship: October 2022 to April 2023
+ASEAN-Australia Youth Mental Health Fellowship: October 2022 - April 2023

 Peosamnang Soth